-Fig. 15 shows the viewed horizontal widths at the cold moderator used in the MCNPX model for brightness calculation.
-The full lines correspond to artifical collimators that look only at the surface defined by the solid lines, at the different angles.
+Fig. 14 shows the viewed horizontal widths at the cold moderator used in the MCNPX model for brightness calculation.
+The viewed widths are defined by the full lines, for all the beam ports (in the figure as examples the beam ports S1, S5 and S10 are shown).
 In all the calculations the vertical width seen at the moderator surface is always of 3 cm.
 Concerning horizontal widths, different values at the moderator were considered:

-- maximum view width: the brightness is calculated for the maximum viewed surface (Fig. 10 and Table 1)) possible for the thermal and cold moderator. - 6-cm view width: the ESS moderator were designed having as requirements a 6-cm horizontal width.
+- maximum view width: the brightness is calculated for the maximum viewed surface (Fig. 9 and Table 1)) possible for the thermal and cold moderator. - 6-cm viewed width: the ESS moderator were designed having as requirements a 6-cm horizontal width.
 This is therefore our reference case.
-In this case the collimators are set as shown in Fig. 15 and Fig. 16. - 3-cm view width: some instruments will use less than the nominal 6-cm extraction width.
+In this case the collimators are set as shown in Fig. 14 and Fig. 15: for the cold moderator, the projected 6-cm width starts at the yellow dot in Fig. 14, which is at a distance of 11 mm from the focal point.
+For the thermal collimators, there are different options, described in the caption of Fig. 15.

+3-cm viewed width: some instruments will use less than the nominal 6-cm extraction width.
 It is therefore of great interest to show the maximum brigthness achievable by restricting the viewed width to 3 cm.
-This gives a significant performance increase for some beam lines (see Fig. 13).
+This gives a significant performance increase for some beamports (see Fig. 12).
+The location of the 3-cm collimators was not fully optimized and further small increases can probably be ontained by fine tuning of the collimator positions.